desihub/desitemplate/README.rst

 The name of a software product should be short but descriptive.
 You may be stuck with it for a long time.

-There is one important guideline when createing a new product.
+There is one important guideline when creating a new product.
-** Don't choose a name that contains a hyphen! **  Automation will be converting the product name into an environment variable, and shells don't like environment variable names that contain hyphens.
+**Don't choose a name that contains a hyphen!**  Automation will be converting the product name into an environment variable, and shells don't like environment variable names that contain hyphens.